SakuraMochiii/BTpairdemo/README.md

 # BTpairdemo
-An normal Android demo for bluetooth device pairing
+This is a simple demo for Bluetooth device pairing.